 - a Youth Court Judge has declined jurisdiction (this is an indication that the young offender is likely to receive a custodial sentence), and

 - the sentencing is scheduled in the District or High Court.

 - The reception/movements manager will arrange for escort staff to attend the young offender’s sentencing event.

-- After a conviction is entered but prior to the young offender’s sentencing a departmental psychologist (or other approved Corrections employee) in conjunction with a representative from the Ministry for Vulnerable Children Oranga Tamariki (MVCOT) will complete an initial Corrections Act Placement Assessment (CAPA).
+- After a conviction is entered but prior to the young offender’s sentencing a departmental psychologist (or other approved Corrections employee) in conjunction with a representative from Oranga Tamariki - Ministry for Children will complete an initial Corrections Act Placement Assessment (CAPA).

 - If the young offender is sentenced to a term of imprisonment escort staff will be advised at the Court by the Principal Advisor, Youth or the senior advisor to regional commissioner where the youth is to begin serving their sentence.
 The young offender will be directed to be placed at either:

 - a designated woman’s prison or corrections facility, or

 - a Korowai Manaaki Youth Justice Residence in Auckland.